-If an RSO would like to have food or beverages available at an event or meeting, an opportunity to consider is to contact Andy Miller at amiller@culver.edu or 288-6565 to discuss different options.
-RSO's are not required to use Dining and Food Services when wishing to have food and beverages.
+If an RSO would like to have food or beverages available at an event or meeting, an opportunity to consider is to contact Lindsey Dover at ldover@culver.edu or 573-288-6565 to discuss different options.
+RSO's are not required to use Dining Services when wishing to have food and beverages, however, they are strongly encouraged to.